 Chemical peels in London

 Chemical peels are an excellent option for skin resurfacing through targeted removal of the outer superficial layers of the skin through a controlled exfoliation process.
-The end result is the proliferation of newer skin to renew the outer damage layer.
-Chemical peels can create a youthful appearance of the face and neck.
+The result is the proliferation of newer skin to renew the outer damage layer.
+Chemical peels can create a youthful appearance on the face and neck.
 Chemical peels differ in their strength and subsequent ability to penetrate the deeper layers of the skin.
-Many common skin concerns can be addressed including fine lines and wrinkles, coarse skin texture, hyperpigmentation, chronic sun damage, and acne scarring.
+Many common skin concerns can be addressed, including fine lines and wrinkles, coarse skin texture, hyperpigmentation, chronic sun damage, and acne scarring.
 Chemical peels also increase the effectiveness of topical skin care products by removing the outer dead skin cells.
 This facilitates greater penetration of the skin care products.
-Chemical peels have been used for many years to create a fresher, youthful and more rejuvenated facial appearance.
-Chemical peels can complement facial injectables including Wrinkle relaxing injections and dermal fillers.
+Chemical peels have been used for many years to create a fresher, more youthful and more rejuvenated facial appearance.
+Chemical peels can complement facial injectables, including Wrinkle relaxing injections and dermal fillers.

 With the increasing popularity of laser skin resurfacing and Erbium laser over the past 20 years, the art of chemical peeling has diminished, however practitioners at Centre for Surgery in London have mastered the art of effective chemical peeling which is often a more affordable treatment compared with laser resurfacing.
-Ineffective chemical peels can lead to suboptimal results, as the surgeon must have s strong working knowledge on the type of solution, concentration, patient skin type, application technique, peri-procedural care, and repetition of treatment.
+Ineffective chemical peels can lead to suboptimal results, as the surgeon must have a strong working knowledge of the type of solution, concentration, patient skin type, application technique, peri-procedural care, and repetition of treatment.

 Expected results with chemical peels: